Recovery Coaching Spotlight: Stephanie Hazard Of Recovery 365 on Coaching Women in Early Recovery

 Sitting in meetings and listening to others share helped me to slowly uncover the multiple layers of pain I had hidden deep inside of me.
 Shared experiences and connecting with other people helped me feel and heal one layer at a time.

 This is what makes recovery coaching so valuable.
 Many newcomers don’t understand the power of connecting with a support group.
 As a recovery coach, I encourage my ‘coachee’ to do whatever she needs in her recovery daily.
-I provide my clients with a holistic view of her personal recovery environment.
+I provide my clients with a holistic view of her recovery environment.

 How do you advocate for your clients?

-I am a member of my client’s' team, along with the Recovery 365 coaching team.
-I work with my client’s team, which may include a psychologist, trauma therapist, or her sponsor.
+I am a member of my client’s’ team, along with the Recovery 365 coaching team.
+I work with my client’s team, which may include a psychologist, trauma therapist, or sponsor.

 How does your experience empower other women to start a process of healing?

-Unfortunately, it typically takes an acute experience which causes a woman to reach out and ask for help.
+Unfortunately, it typically takes an acute experience, which causes a woman to reach out and ask for help.
 Without this critical experience, a woman will stay home, isolated, and try to navigate her feelings, substance use, anxiety, and fear on her own.

 I hope that my being open and vocal about my experiences encourages other women to find the strength to reach out and ask for help.
 For me, it’s all about expressing the benefits of recovery as often as I can.
-I’m passionate about breaking down the barriers most women face in regards to finding a path into recovery.
+I’m passionate about breaking down the barriers most women face in regards to finding a path into healing.